Building a Brighter Future

 On the city council, Jan worked closely with first responders to ensure Palm Desert has first class police, fire and ambulance services

-She closely monitored the budget spent on police and fire to ensure services are delivered effectively and in an efficient manner.
+She closely monitored the budget spent on police and fire to ensure services are delivered effectively and in an efficient manner while using the latest technology and supporting communication with our first responders and our community.

 Jan’s good work helped keep violent crime rates well below the national and county averages.